Shining A Light in The Dark Of Gaza

-This week, every purchase you make from my website directly supports a remarkable young mother in Gaza and her grassroots project Humans To Be that provides respite for the mental health for traumatised children of Gaza.
+This week, until September 14th, every purchase you make from my website directly supports a remarkable young mother in Gaza and her grassroots project Humans To Be.

 Laila Ezzat Al Shana- July 2024 in our first video call

-At 22, Laila is everything I wasn't at her age.
-She is a mother of two: Ismael (3) and Ibrahim, who turns one at the end of September.
-Her husband, Mohammed, disabled since a 2014 bombing, cannot walk without crutches.
-Laila is her family's main provider while furthering her university studies in English online and running @humanstobe, a mental health project for Gaza's war traumatised children that she founded with the backing of her two sisters, Haneen and Noor, and her mother who help out with activities, cooking and games.
+At 22, Laila is quite remarkable.
+She's a mother of two: Ishmael (3) and Ibrahim, who turns one at the end of September.
+Her husband Mohammed, disabled since a 2014 bombing, cannot walk without crutches.
+Laila is her family's main provider while furthering her university studies in English online.
+She also started a grassroots women-led community project called Humans To Be, born from her recognition that Gaza's war-traumatized children desperately need psychological support..

 Laila and Ibrahim - September 2024